BowinYem/Game/Game/Overview.md

 TODO:

 - go through all classes and clean up
     - For anything related to coordinates, convert from integral to floating (or rather double?) type?

-- For the rotation of an entity - implement a way for it to wrap around once it's greater than 360
+    - Make capitalizations consistent

 - Replace raw pointers
     - Create some wrapper class to encapsulate the keyboard state?